Currently living in: Bath, England

 How long did it take you to write your books?

 Both of my first books took about two years, from signing contracts to signing off the manuscripts, including all the travel.
 It was a full-time job.
-The most recent Getty one took me about a year, while I was working part time.
+The Getty one took me about a year, while I was working part time.
 And then there was the editing process.
 I saw a lot of dawns.
+Fabric took six from signing to publication.
+In part because it’s enormous subject, in part because it was complicated.
+It probably would have taken five but then lockdown happened and we had an extra year to do the edits, so took them nice and slowly.